-• G43.1 axes - change subsequent motions by replacing the current offset(s) of axes.
+• G43.1 axes - change subsequent motions by offsetting the Z and/or X offsets stored in the tool table.
 G43.1 does not cause any motion.
 The next time a compensated axis is moved, that axis's endpoint is the compensated location.